Adaptive Material Fingerprinting for the fast discovery of polyconvex feature combinations in isotropic and anisotropic hyperelasticity: Adaptive

 \subsection{Standardized experiments and fingerprint definition}

-We consider six standardized homogeneous stretch-controlled deformation modes under the assumption of incompressibility, i.e.,~$\det \mathbf{F}=1$.
-A schematic overview is provided in \cref{fig:deformation_modes} and includes uniaxial tension (UT) and five biaxial tension (BT1-BT5) experiments.
-We parametrize each experiment by a single control variable $\lambda$, while the remaining stretch components follow from the incompressibility condition and predefined functional relations.
+We consider six standardized homogeneous stretch-controlled experiments, namely uniaxial tension (UT) and five biaxial tension (BT1-BT5) experiments, under the assumption of incompressibility, i.e.,~$\det \mathbf{F}=1$.
+A schematic overview of the deformation modes is provided in \cref{fig:deformation_modes}.
+We focus on experiments in which $\bfF$ is diagonal and parametrize each experiment by a single control variable~$\lambda$.
+To this end, we set one diagonal component of $\bfF$ equal to the control variable $\lambda$, prescribe a relation between $\lambda$ and a second diagonal component, and determine the third diagonal component from the incompressibility condition.

 The corresponding deformation gradients are